 It has been remarked from time to time that DC and Marvel Comics' casts of heroes differ in, among so much else, their propensity for cape-wearing.

-DC's most iconic superheroes wear capes--both Superman and Batman doing so.
-Wonder Woman is less identified with them, but she is not unknown to wear a cape herself--which means the Justice League's "Big Three" are covered here.
-And of course one has an easy time coming up with other examples--most obviously figures derivative of or associated with the Big Three, like Superman's fellow arrival from planet Krypton Supergirl (and Powergirl), and Batman's sidekick Robin (and Batgirl and Batwoman), but also that original Green Lantern Alan Scott and the Martian Manhunter (making for at least five sometime cape-wearers in the Justice League), and Robin's fellow Teen Titan, Raven.
+DC's most iconic superheroes wear capes--both Superman and Batman certainly doing so.
+Wonder Woman is less identified with them, but she is far from unknown to wear a cape herself--which means the Justice League's "Big Three" are covered here.
+And of course one has an easy time coming up with other examples--most obviously figures derivative of or associated with the Big Three, like Superman's fellow arrival from planet Krypton Supergirl (and Powergirl), and Batman's sidekick Robin (and Batgirl and Batwoman), but also the Martian Manhunter (making for at least three routine and four sometime cape-wearers among the seven founders of the Justice League), and Robin's fellow Teen Titan, Raven.1

 By contrast capes are less common in the Marvel universe.
 Among the X-Men, for example, only Storm is apt to be seen wearing one--a single member of the principals on the X-Men team, as against all those Justice League members, while it says something that one could miss the fact given the split design of her particular cape in the version of her appearance most are probably familiar with.
 (I actually misremembered the cape as a wingsuit until I checked up on the matter for this item.)
-Thor and Dr. Strange both wear capes, but in fairness they are relatively minor Marvel figures--certainly next to Spider-Man, or the Hulk, or Captain America, or Iron Man, or the members of the Fantastic Four, or Wolverine and the other X-Men, whose cape-wearing was, at best, rare, obscure, likely not seen in a very long time.
-(Indeed, a glance at one recent list of the Marvel cape-wearers confirms this--only the really hardcore fan of superhero comics likely to have even heard of most of those likely to be seen in a cape, as with a Moon Knight.)
+Thor and Dr. Strange both wear capes, but in fairness they are relatively minor Marvel figures--certainly next to Spider-Man, or the Hulk, or Captain America, or Iron Man, or the members of the Fantastic Four, or Wolverine and the other X-Men, none of whom make a habit of cape-wearing.2 (Indeed, a glance at one recent list of the Marvel cape-wearers confirms this--only the really hardcore fan of superhero comics likely to have even heard of most of those really likely to be seen in a cape, like Moon Knight.)

 In fact the more prominent Marvel cape-wearers tend to be villains--like Dr. Doom and Magneto.